 Final Thoughts

 Good prompts are an investment: a few extra minutes clarifying your needs can save hours of revision later.
-Treat your agents as capable teammates—give them the who, what, why, and how, and they’ll handle the work.
+Treat your Agents as capable teammates—give them the who, what, why, and how, and they’ll handle the work.